ramferan/VeraGrid/doc/md_source/topology.md

 modifications made to it will not impact the original MultiCircuit and will vanish after the calculation.
 As such, all topology processing steps are performed on the **NumericalCircuit**, as described earlier in this section.
-This is a clean, correct and paralelizable appeach.
+This is a clean, correct and paralelizable approach.

 **CIM Compatibility Adjustments**